Adapted for the Internet from:

 Like other cults of Mathematical Physics, the mathematicians of Quantum Mechanics were compelled to

-reality.
 Perhaps the most important term of QM is force.
-The word force is to Quantum Mechanics what
+The word force is to Quantum Mechanics what space-time is

-pull'.
 I think that this definition suffices to get the idea of what normal people mean by force.
-No one in
+No one in their right

-their right mind confuses the verb pitch with the object baseball or say something stupid like that a
+mind confuses the verb pitch with the object baseball or say something stupid like that a baseball carries

 Force-carrying particles can be grouped into four categories” (p.
 69) [1]